daveluo/zanzibar-aerial-mapping/README.md

 ## TO DO

-- [x] train segmentation model in fastai v1 up to prior performance level of dice = 0.847, accuracy = 0.977 from fastai v0.7
+- [x] train segmentation model in fastai v1 up to or exceeding prior performance level of dice = 0.847, accuracy = 0.977 from fastai v0.7
+- [x] polygonization nb
+- [x] prediction thresholding and clean-up nb
+- [x] evaluation scripts

 - [] training image mask/tile creation nb
-- [] polygonization nb
-- [] prediction thresholding and clean-up nb